openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 Taxonomy Endpoints
 ******************

-The following endpoints are available in Taxonomy app under the Discovery API.
+The following endpoints are available in Taxonomy application under the Discovery API.

 * **/skills**
     Skills are extracted by text processing provided in course